yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 Our smart contracts are provably fair.
 That frees you to play as deviously as you can imagine.
 So imagine big!

-A **ponziFarm** player enters a game by making a deposit.

-Every **ponziFarm** game runs on a crypto blockchain, and deposits are made in the blockchain's gas currency.
-For example, Ethereum blockchain deposits are made in ETH and Polygon deposits are made in MATIC.

-Every deposit has an **amount** and a **lockup period**.
+Click [here](/blog/referrals) to learn more about **ponziFarm** referrals.

 ## Operating the Game

-We extract a management fee from a game after every deposit, and we have the ability to share these fees with people (via their crypto wallets) who help us operate the game.
+We extract a [management fee](/blog/game-rules#management-fee) from a game after every deposit, and we have the ability to share these fees with people (via their crypto wallets) who help us operate the game.

 What could you do?
 Here are some examples: